 The bylaws, reviewed in 2009, establish four zones:

-- Reserve Area A (yellow on map) - where the 5 knot speed restrictions apply.
-This provides an area off Ngamotu beach and the boat mooring area for swimmers and other recreational users.
+- Reserve Area A (yellow on map) - where the 5 knot speed restriction applies.
+This provides a safe area off Ngamotu beach for swimmers and other recreational users, including the boat mooring area.

-- Reserve Area B (green on map) - where the Part 91 speed restrictions under clause 91.6(1)(b) are uplifted, allowing an area within the safety of the Port breakwaters for jets skiers, and power boats.
+- Reserve Area B (green on map) - where the Maritime Rule Part 91 speed restrictions under clause 91.6(1)(b) are uplifted, allowing an area within the safety of the Port breakwaters for jets skiers, and power boats.
 The International Rules for the Prevention of Collision at Sea apply.

 - Reserve Area C (red on map) - in the vicinity of the wharfs is reserved to ensure safe and efficient Port operations.
 Small craft and public cannot enter this area.

 - Water ski-access lane (black on map) - an access lane at the end of Ngamotu Beach where speed restrictions have been lifted to provide access to Reserve Area B for small vessels towing waterskiers.
 Jetskis and boats not towing waterskiers must still observe the 5 knot limit in this lane.

 Organisers of temporary events can apply for temporary suspension of the bylaws.
 Email firstname.lastname@example.org for details.

 As well as these harbour bylaws, the Council's Harbour Master and Deputy Harbour Masters may enforce all of the requirements of Maritime Rules Part 91 relating to things such as vessel speed, water skiing or towing, carriage of personal flotation devices and proximity to large cargo vessels, divers and swimmers within the harbour limits.